bilousdmitro8Terminator101/UtilitySmith/README.md

 Display full information about the selected disk or disk partition Work with physical and virtual disks, cleaning, formatting, restoring the operability of damaged USB \ SD devises, and local or external HDD \ SSD disks (!!!
 CAUTION !!!
 USE IT VERY CAREFULL ALL YOUR DATA WILL BE DELETED)

+## Robocopy

+**Robocopy**  (Robust File Copy) — is a built-in Windows utility for reliable copying and synchronization of files and folders.
+It is much more powerful than standard copying through Explorer and is suitable for working with large amounts of data.

 ## Features:

 Color design for each block (main menu, utilities, DISM, cleaning, shutdown, Boot Menu).